exercism/java/CONTRIBUTING.md

    (see [exercism.io: Installing Java](https://exercism.org/docs/tracks/java/installation))
 -  **Setup a branch on a fork of [exercism/java](https://github.com/exercism/java) on your computer.**

    See [GitHub Help: Forking](https://help.github.com/articles/fork-a-repo/).
-Use those instructions (in conjunction with the [Git Basics doc](https://github.com/exercism/docs/blob/master/contributing/git-basics.md)) to:
+Use those instructions (in conjunction with the [Contributing via GitHub](https://github.com/exercism/docs/tree/main/building/github#contributing-via-github)) to:
    * "fork" a repository on GitHub;
    - install `git`;
    - "clone" a copy of your fork;